sigsum/sigsum-go/doc/policy.md

 ## Policy file syntax and structure

+### Structure

-The policy file is line based, where each line consist of items separated by white space.
+The policy file is line based, where each line consist of items separated by ASCII space and tab characters.
 Comments are written with "#" and extend to the end of the line.

 Public keys are written in raw hex representation.
 (The `sigsum-key to-hex` command can be used to convert a public key in OpenSSH format to